Audiveris/audiveris/docs/_pages/ui_foundations/selection.md

     If several entities are grabbed, only one is chosen to start the new selection.
     For glyphs, it's the smallest one.
     For inters, it's the member before the ensemble.
-  A _right_-button mouse click opens the popup menu:
+  A _right_-button mouse click opens the pop-up menu:
     - with just the pointed entity if the previous selection was empty,
     - with the previous selection if the previous selection was not empty.